Getting an Interview

-I applied online and the process took 3 weeks – interviewed at The Asia Foundation in October 2009.
+I applied online.
+The process took 3 weeks – interviewed at The Asia Foundation (San Francisco, CA) in October 2009.

-I applied through an employee referral and the process took 2 weeks – interviewed at The Asia Foundation in October 2010.
+I applied through an employee referral.
+The process took 2 weeks – interviewed at The Asia Foundation (Ulaanbaatar (Mongolia)) in October 2010.